-My major concern is the distressing changes of the world mostly because of the environmental impact of our endless consumerism and the lack of efficient political actions.
+My concern is the distressing changes of our world mostly because of the environmental impact of the endless consumerism and the lack of efficient political actions.
 For that reason, the young generation should focus attention on their soft skills in the aim to build urgently an innovative sustainable future.

-The goal of Artschool.ch is to offer creative workshops for youths in the aim to give them an opportunity to think differently, improve their soft skills and, maybe to become the social entrepreneurs of tomorrow.
+The goal of Artschool.ch is to offer creative activities for youths in the aim to give them an opportunity to think differently, improve their soft skills and, maybe to become the (social) entrepreneurs of tomorrow.

 Do it yourself instead of buying ready made products

 Have you ever wish to create your own robot, invention, … or to fix broken toys?
 Now it’s great time to discover cool professional tools to design whatever you want.
 With a computer, a 3D printer and a laser cutting machine, you will be ready to build your own design objects.
 From your concept to the reality, you will see the improvement of your product by making many prototypes before you will reach out the good one.
 It’s an intensive rigorous workshop.